+All intra-group transactions are conducted under market-consistent conditions.
 Intra-group outsourcing arrangements include:

-- Various other shared services, including finance and information technology, carried out by group companies for insurance and other entities - Staff of NN Leven is employed by NN Personeel B.V.
+- Facility services carried out by group companies for insurance and other entities - Various other shared services, including finance and information technology, carried out by group companies for insurance and other entities - Staff of NN Leven is employed by NN Personeel B.V.
 NN Leven is charged for its staff expenses by NN Personeel B.V., under a service level agreement.
-Although these costs are not paid out in the form of salaries, they do have the character of staff expenses and they are therefore recognised as such.
-A staff provision for holiday entitlement and bonuses is recognised at NN Insurance Personeel.
-Actual spending is charged as per the contract with NN Personeel B.V.

-- The transactions in financial instruments, such as shares, bonds, loans (excluding mortgage loans) and derivatives, are conducted via a management agreement with NN Investment Partners Holding B.V.
-NN Investment Partners B.V. makes use of Nationale-Nederlanden Interfinance B.V. for the execution of the transactions involving certain derivatives - Nationale-Nederlanden Bank N.V. is the servicing and originating partner for mortgage loans held by NN Leven
+Although these costs are not paid out in the form of salaries, they do have the character of staff expenses and they are therefore recognized as such.
+A staff provision for holiday entitlement and bonuses is recognized at NN Insurance Personeel.
+Actual spending is charged as per the contract with NN Personeel B.V. - Transactions between NN Group and its Dutch subsidiaries concerning the payment of tax, as NN Group heads the fiscal unity in the Netherlands - NN Re (Netherlands) N.V. carries out reinsurance activities of NN Leven and certain other NN Group entities - The transactions in financial instruments, such as shares, bonds, loans (excluding mortgage loans) and derivatives, are conducted via a management agreement with NN Investment Partners Holding B.V..
+NN Investment Partners B.V. makes use of Nationale-Nederlanden Interfinance B.V. for the execution of the transactions involving certain derivatives.
+The sale of in-house asset manager NN IP to Goldman Sachs Group, expected to close in the first half year of 2022. - Nationale-Nederlanden Bank N.V. is the servicing and originating partner for mortgage loans held by NN Leven